<< BAHAMAS BIRDING TOURS

 The Bahama Islands comprise the northernmost archipelago of the West Indies, covering an area of about 2,300 square miles (5,957 square kilometers) with more than a thousand low-lying islands, all located approximately just north of the western half of the Greater Antillean chain formed by Cuba, Hispaniola, and Puerto Rico.
 It was in the Bahamas, at San Salvador, where Christopher Columbus and his Spanish crew first touched the New World and recorded the first sighting of an American bird and native people.

 Today, the Bahamian avifauna comprises more than 370 recorded species.
 This avifauna is strongly influenced by the bird fauna of the Greater Antilles (mostly Cuba), and by that of North America.
 Ten Bahamian birds species are globally threatened and six are endemic to the archipelago, including Bahama Woodstar (Nesophlox evelynae), Inagua Woodstar (N. lyrura), Bahama Swallow (Tachycineta cyaneoviridis), Bahama Yellowthroat (Geothlypis rostrata), Bahama Warbler (Setophaga flavescens) and Bahama Oriole (Icterus northropi).
 About 190 species breed in the archipelago and over 170 additional species have been recorded during migration.
 Located in the Little Bahama Bank, Abaco is the second largest island in the Bahamas, after Andros.
 Both islands are part of the northern section of the subdivision of the archipelago.
 Abaco provides an excellent opportunity to conduct birding activities, as most of the endemic species and specialties of the Bahamas occur there (see Bird Checklist).
-Our birding tours to Great Abaco Island are short, relaxing birding programs that include visits to most of the island's habitats, including those of the exquisitely colored resident race of the Cuban Parrot (Amazona leucocephala bahamensis) and spectacularly beautiful male of the northern race of the Western Spindalis (Spindalis zena townsendi). |
+Our birding tours to the Bahamas start in Great Abaco Island, with a relaxing birding program that include two other islands of the archipelago, New Providence and Andros island.
+We will visit most of the island's habitats, including those of the exquisitely colored resident race of the Cuban Parrot (Amazona leucocephala bahamensis) and spectacularly beautiful male of the northern race of the Western Spindalis (Spindalis zena townsendi). |

 DAY 1: Welcome to our Birding Tours to the BahamasArrival on Great Abaco and transfer from Marsh Harbour Airport (MHH).
 We will be waiting for you at the airport for your transportation to the hotel, where members of the group will check into their reserved rooms.
 Time permitting and depending of arrival of members of the group, a welcome and introductory birding session will be conducted during the afternoon in the vicinity of Marsh Harbour.
 At 6:00 p.m. participants will meet the leader in the lobby for discussion of trip plans before dinner.
 Night in Marsh Harbour.

-DAY 2: Southern section of Great Abaco (Bahama Palm Shores, Crossing Rock, Abaco National Park, & Sandy Point)After breakfast at the hotel, we will depart for birding in the southern region of Great Abaco, passing through one of the narrowest parts of the island, where Long Beach is located.
+DAY 2-3: Great Abaco (Bahama Palm Shores, Crossing Rock, Abaco National Park, & Sandy Point)After breakfast at the hotel, we will depart for birding in the southern region of Great Abaco, passing through one of the narrowest parts of the island, where Long Beach is located.
 South of the Crossing Rock, most of the region is extensively covered with Caribbean pine forest (Abaco National Park).
 Here we will find the Bahama race of the Cuban Parrot, which nests in solution holes in the ground rather than in tree cavities!

 |